BITSniper2002/Game-of-Throne-Data-Analysis-Project/README.md

 We generate another csv file about directors and average ratings of TV shows directed by each of them.

 ## Python part
-Here we will show the result of our analysis.
+Here we will show part of the result of our analysis.

 We load the words.csv file which contains separated word of descriptions and generate word cloud for that file.